rts-cmk-wu13/mymovie-broto1234/README.md

 - **Fetch API:** The goal of the assignment is to show list display and detail display using url parameters (*query strings*).
 It fetches all movies trending this week.

-- **Dark mood:** The switch button in the upper right corner must switch between *dark mode* and *light mode*.
-The application must remember my preferred color choice (e.g. in localStorage), so that the user is presented with the same experience the next time the application is used.
+- **Dark mood:** The switch button in the upper right corner must switch between dark mode and light mode.
+The application must remember my preferred color choice (e.g. in *localStorage*), so that the user is presented with the same experience the next time the application is used.

 ## Skills: